Department of Radiology Chair: Oleg Teytelboym, MD

 Residents spend the majority of their training between two main hospitals: Mercy Fitzgerald Hospital in Darby, Pa., and Mercy Philadelphia Hospital in West Philadelphia.
 This allows for exposure to a wide variety of pathology given the different patient populations of a suburban community hospital and a city hospital.
 Residents also learn pediatric radiology at the Children’s Hospital of Philadelphia, one of the nation’s top children’s hospitals.

 With a total of 14 faculty and 10 residents, the strength and foundation of the program come from an intimate one-on-one relationship between attending and resident.
 This relationship plus a friendly, supportive, and intellectually stimulating environment creates a conducive learning experience.
 Residency education is the core mission of the faculty and this philosophy permeates through all aspects of the training program.

 As the program has no fellows, residents are able to interpret a large number of diagnostic cases and perform a variety of interventional procedures (approximately 205,000 examinations are performed between the two hospitals every year).
 All imaging modalities are included in residency training:

 - Angiography/interventional radiology

-- Computerized tomography, including Cardiac CT and Virtual Colonoscopy.
+- Computerized tomography, including Cardiac CT, Virtual Colonoscopy, and dual-energy CT

-- Mammography, including digital mammography and stereoscopic biopsy.
+- Mammography, including digital mammography with 3-D tomosynthesis and stereoscopic biopsy

 The residency program in Diagnostic Radiology is fully approved by the Accreditation Council of Graduate Medical Education.
 In addition, MCMC offers an American Medical Association/American Osteopathic Association (AMA/AOA) certified transitional internship which is combined with the program in Diagnostic Radiology.
 Both programs utilize the National Resident Matching Program for all positions.